Michael Sabia

+Michael John Sabia (born September 11, 1953) is a Canadian businessman and public servant who has been the 26th clerk of the Privy Council since July 7, 2025.

+Sabia has served in a number of senior public sector roles including as CEO of Caisse de dépôt et placement du Québec (2009–2020), deputy minister for the Department of Finance Canada (2020–2023) and CEO of Hydro-Québec (2023–2025).
+Sabia began his career in the federal public service in the 1980s, having served as deputy secretary to the cabinet (plans).
+He has also held senior roles in the private sector as CEO of Bell Canada Enterprises and CFO of CN Railway.
+Sabia was director of the Munk School of Global Affairs and remains a distinguished fellow at the school.
+On June 11, 2025, Prime Minister Mark Carney announced that Sabia would become clerk of the Privy Council effective July 7.

 Personal life

 Born in St. Catharines, Ontario, Sabia is the son of Michael Joseph Sabia and Laura Sabia (née Villela); both of his parents are of Italian descent.
 He attended Ridley College in St. Catharines.
 Sabia received his undergraduate education from the University of Toronto, and he earned his graduate degree at Yale University.

 His wife, Hilary Pearson, is the granddaughter of former Prime Minister Lester B. Pearson.
 In 2016, Sabia was appointed as an Officer of the Order of Canada.

 Career

+Early federal and private sector career

 Sabia held a number of senior positions in Canada's federal public service during the 1980s and early 1990s, including Deputy Secretary to the Cabinet of the Privy Council Office.
-Sabia's supervisor at that time, Clerk of the Privy Council Paul Tellier, left the public service in the early 1990s to assume the presidency of a Crown corporation, Canadian National Railway.
-He subsequently persuaded Sabia to follow him to help in privatizing the company.
+When Clerk of the Privy Council Paul Tellier left the public service in the early 1990s to assume the presidency of Canadian National Railway, then a Crown corporation, he subsequently persuaded Sabia to join the company as it underwent privatization.
 Sabia held a number of executive positions at Canadian National Railway during the 1990s, including the position of chief financial officer.

-He left Canadian National Railway to join Bell Canada Enterprises in 1999 and became chief executive in 2002, succeeding Jean Monty.
+He left Canadian National Railway to join Bell Canada Enterprises (BCE) in 1999 and became chief executive in 2002, succeeding Jean Monty.
 In 2007, the BCE board of directors accepted an offer from the Ontario Teachers' Pension Plan to privatize the telecommunications company.
 Later that year, Sabia said he would leave Bell after the privatization deal was finalized.
 Sabia left Bell in July 2008 and was succeeded by George Cope.
-By December 2008, following the collapse of the debt market, the privatization deal fell apart.